z23txr/cal/README.md

-# cal
-calculator using html,css and java
+A simple yet elegant web-based calculator created using HTML, CSS, and JavaScript to perform everyday mathematical calculations.
+The project showcases responsive design principles, interactive user interfaces, and efficient JavaScript-based computation.